Google Translate Disclaimer

 Wildfire Smoke

 Wildfire smoke is made up of a variety of gases and particles that are harmful to health at any level.
 Wildfire smoke can be carried hundreds and thousands of kilometers, affecting local air quality.
 It can be difficult to predict wildfires and their impact on local air quality.
 Wildfire smoke events typically occur from April to October.
-For more information on wildfire smoke, air quality and health, visit here.

-• limiting short term exposure to air pollution;
+• Limiting short term exposure to air pollution

-• reducing personal contribution to air pollution.
+• Reducing personal contribution to air pollution

 What does AQHI measure?

-The AQHI measures three common air pollutants know to harm human health: ground-level ozone (O3), fine particulate matter (PM2.5), and nitrogen dioxide (NO2).
+The AQHI measures three common air pollutants known to harm human health: ground-level ozone (O3), fine particulate matter (PM2.5), and nitrogen dioxide (NO2).
+These three pollutants have significant impacts on human health, even at low levels of exposure, especially among people more sensitive to air pollution.

 The AQHI does not measure aeroallergens like pollen, which can also impact your health.